Electric scooter/bike rides are amazing fun, and there are so many great locations and rides around the UK where you can make the most of one!

 Here’s our guide on seven of the best places and rides around the UK.

-When you ride an e-scooter/bike, you are subject to the same laws as anyone riding a non-electric scooter/bike.
-The only exception is that you must be 14 years of age or older to ride an e-scooter/bike on the public highway (there is no legal age restriction for a non-electric scooter/bike).
+When you ride an electric scooter, you are subject to the same laws as anyone riding a non-electric scooter/bike.
+The only exception is that you must be 14 years of age or older to ride an electric scooter on the public highway (there is no legal age restriction for a non-electric scooter).

-This means that you can ride an e-scooter/bike on the road, subject to local laws and restrictions, and on designated cycle lanes and paths.
+This means that you can ride an electric scooter on the road, subject to local laws and restrictions, and on designated cycle lanes and paths.
 It’s illegal to ride on the motorway, but it’s legal to ride on a dual carriageway.

 Can I ride on the pavement?

-It is illegal to ride a scooter/bike or e-scooter/bike on most pavements.
+It is illegal to ride a electric scooter on most pavements.

 Note: if there is a cycle lane present, it is not a legal requirement to use it in UK if there is another legal option available to you – such as riding on the road.
 Whether you choose to stick to a cycle lane or use the road is up to you, but we recommend exercising your best judgment for the safety of yourself and others around you.